 What is the proportion between synchronous and asynchronous?

 Each instructor will arrange his or her courses, either in Japanese or content courses, to best fit the course objectives.
-However, for content courses, the recommended ratio between synchronous and asynchronous is 20% and 80%.
+However, for content courses, the recommended ratio between synchronous and asynchronous is 50% and 50%.
 For Japanese courses the recommendation is 60% synchronous and 40% asynchronous.
-Due to time zone challenges the scheduling overlap in courses taught primarily synchronously will increase.

 If I miss any classes that are done synchronous, is there any way that I can catch up?
 Can I record the class?